Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/GETTING_STARTED.md

 - **Creating Custom Compose Files**:

-The example compose files in this repository create ODS instances for the years 2022 and 2023.
-The `Compose-Generator` folder in this repository contains a Docker file along with a mustache template for generating customized compose files.
+In addition to the example compose files in the `Compose` folder,  the `Compose-Generator` folder in this repository contains a Docker file and a Mustache template for generating customized compose files.
 Instructions for using this tool can be found in the [Docker Deployment document](https://techdocs.ed-fi.org/display/EDFITOOLS/Docker+Deployment) in Tech Docs.

 ## Troubleshooting